TrueBlocks/trueblocks-core/src/other/migrations/README.md

 With version 0.9.0, we made two primary changes to the way we store configuration and cached data on your computer.
 Those changes are:

-1. We now support the [BaseDir Spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) which describes where to store local configuration files on various operating systems, and
+1. We now support the [BaseDir Spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) which describes where to store local configuration files, and

-2. We chose to separate the primary TrueBlocks cache from the TrueBlocks index of appearances cache (the Unchained Index).
-This allows our users to remove the primary cache without removing the Unchained Index.
-Because the Unchained Index is immutable, there's no real reason to ever remove it.
+2. We separated our primary cache from our index of appearances (that is, the Unchained Index).
+This allows you to remove the primary cache without removing the much larger and longer to create Unchained Index.

-## Migrating TrueBlocks Configuration Files
+## Migrating Configuration Files

-We begin by moving the existing configuration folder which previously existed at `$HOME/.quickBlocks`.
-If the first `mv` command fail because the destination folder exists, add `-f` to the `mv` command or remove the destination folder.
+First, we must move the existing configuration folder which exists at `$HOME/.quickBlocks`.
+Note that If the first `mv` command fails because the destination folder exists, you may add `-f` to the `mv` command or remove the destination folder.

-On Apple computers:
+On Apple:

 ```[bash]
 mkdir -p "~/Library/Application Support/TrueBlocks/"